doma2k/near-shardnet-stakewarsiii/README.md

   ```
   - Copy the provided link in your browser
   - Grant Access to Near CLI
-  - After Grant, you will see an error page go back to the console
+  - After Grant, you will see an error page
+  - Go back to the console
   - Enter your wallet and press Enter

 ### Configure the validator key